AdobeDocs/commerce-php/src/pages/architecture/modules/overview.md

 ## Working with modules

-Magento developers, administrators, and anyone building a Magento website will want to review all relevant topics surrounding their particular goals and use cases.
+Developers, administrators, and anyone building an Adobe Commerce or Magento Open Source website will want to review all relevant topics surrounding their particular goals and use cases.

 See [PHP Developer Guide](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/bk-extension-dev-guide.html) for specific instructions on extending modules.